JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 peripheral vision.
 The specifics dont really matter.
 In fact keepijg track of them is highly inefficient.

+We will return to discussions of those two a little later, for now we are essentially using recursive matrices as a representation of understanding itself.
+This R-Matrix is intuitively blocky-spatial neighboorhoods for features with understanding arising combinatorially or more specifically in hopes of preventing future misunderstanding, underatanding arising as a manner of synthesis of these blocks.
+This R-matrix treatment for world models allows us to quickly and easily access and ponder questions like what can be unpacked, at what scale, under which question and what structure persists without being explocitly queried(implied) if said structure were say blurred(sparse sampling) or quantized.
+.

 ### Our Findings on the ability to hide "savant" programmes

 ### Credit: The incredible ability of LLMs to create models to test our problems that are essential for this work